 The author of this analysis spends an inordinate amount of space on themself, which I think is poor form.
 I doubt the drafts of all my resumes concatenated would reach that length, but I scrolled past it as quickly as possible.

 This is a bit of a problem.
 When trying to convince a crowd made up partly of people who regard the gender queer as largely attention-seeking drama queens (pardon the expression), this amounts to fuel for the fire.
 This isn't needed to convince the choir.
 An infobox-sized bio would serve everyone better.

 I've no doubt that there are some guilty of bad-faith attention seeking, though I know nearly as many people in real life as I've heard of online, so the perception to which it is justified is likely based on the vocal minority.
 Another issue is the mentally ill exist in all groups, and some people will conflate group membership with symptoms of the illness.
 Although I believe that's more often malicious than not.

 Attention-seeking behavior in this space is fundamentally damaging, I think.
 Even simply to gain a following to support your fellow X. This promotes groupthink around your position and closes down any honest discussion of controversial ideas.
 I worry about an egoist being more likely to make disingenuous statements, and to create controversy and animosity simply to feed their own popularity.
-I don't know if it's true or to what degree it has an effect, but I've been a victim of the former effect and watched as many, many, many more from various positions have been its victim as well.Chill out, snowflake.
+I don't know if it's true or to what degree it has an effect, but I've been a victim of the former effect and watched as many, many, many more from various positions have been its victim as well.See you, space cowboy.